xyst/writings/explain-leetcode.md

 - Doubly linked list, so that it is fast to remove "max" in the middle.
 - Each element has an extra pointer to the previous "max".
-- Then push and pop are good, easy to find the max.
+- Then "push" and "pop" are good, also easy to find the max.
 - However, an evil example: push from large to small, pop-max one by one.
 - After pop-max, it is slow to update all the extra pointers.
 - Need a sorted map to look up the last position of each unique element, including the max.
-- The extra pointer points to the previous equal value.
+- The extra pointer points to the previous equal value instead.

 ## 715. Interval arithmetic